Graduate degrees: M.S.N.; D.N.P.; Ph.D. in nursing

 Graduate Programs of Study

-The college's building was completed in 1971.
 Administrative offices are located on the first floor, a research suite is on the second floor, and faculty offices are on the third and fourth floors.
-The lower level houses the Office of Student Services; a student lounge; a computer lab; and the Ph.D. student office, with desk space, access to computers, a printer, a copier, and a meeting space.
+The lower level houses the Office of Student Services, a student lounge, a computer lab, and the doctoral student office, with desk space, access to computers, a printer, a copier, and a meeting space.
 Classrooms are located throughout the building.

 College of Nursing Courses